BrandonKi/ARCANE/README.md

-The old version of ARCANE has been moved to the deprecated branch
+The old version of ARCANE has been moved

 It had a functional front-end